 Dickson Louie is the principal of Dickson Louie & Associates, a boutique consulting firm that assists organizations, including non-profits, start-ups and Fortune 500s, with corporate strategies and/or executive education development.
 His clients included Schibsted (Norway), Deloitte Consulting and the Monitor Group.
-Mr. Louie is currently on the Board of Directors of the Robert C Maynard Institute of Journalism Education, a non-profit dedicated to increasing the diversity of America's newsrooms.
+Mr. Louie is currently on the Board of Directors of the Robert C Maynard Institute of Journalism Education, an Oakland-based non-profit dedicated to increasing the diversity of America's newsrooms since 1977, and AsiAm News, a site dedicated to the coverage of news impacting Asian Americans nationwide.

-Mr. Louie has almost three decades of executive experience with media companies, starting with the Los Angeles Times and then with the San Jose Mercury News and the San Francisco Chronicle.
+Mr. Louie has over three decades of executive experience with media companies, starting with the Los Angeles Times and then with the San Jose Mercury News and the San Francisco Chronicle.
 He has been responsible for strategic planning, circulation planning, business development and advertising planning during his professional career.
-A former research associate at the Harvard Business School, he has written and published several cases on media companies, including those on CBS News, The New York Times, QVC, Amazon.com, Washington Post, ABC News, and Turner Broadcasting.
+A former research associate at the Harvard Business School, he has written and published several cases on media companies, including those on CBS News, The New York Times, QVC, Amazon.com, Washington Post, ABC News, Turner Broadcasting and the New Jersey Civic Information Consortium (NJCIC).
+He continues to write cases several business schools, including UC Davis GSM, Berkeley Haas, and UCLA Anderson